cawl0909/VTT-Project/README.md

 # Velurin — VTT (Virtual Tabletop)

 **Quick summary**
 A lightweight VTT built with Node.js + Express and Socket.io.
 The server serves static web assets (canvas-based board UI) and handles real-time chat and board synchronization across connected clients.
+Currently deployed on a free render [site](https://velurian-vtt-proj.onrender.com/).
+The deployed site doesn't support some features becuase of the free server grade like image uploading, though these can be tested from a localhost.

 ---